theMakersOrg/theMakersWebsiteV2/src/pages/events/2018-12-12-weekly-open-night.md

   project or just come along to socialize an chat with fellow makers/artists.
 image1: /img/makerworkbench.jpg
 tags:
-  - opennight
-  - free
+  - Opennight
-  - arduino
+  - Free
-  - raspberrypi
+  - Arduino
-  - 3dprinting
+  - RaspberryPi
-  - ''
+  - 3dPrinting
 ---

 ## Participate in one of our Thursday nights all you need to do is turn up!